RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

-Implement the Verification Logic
+# Implement the Verification Logic
-===

-In this chapter you will learn how to implement the actual verification logic of the bilingual verification plug-in.
+Implement the actual verification logic of the bilingual verification plug-in.

-Add the Main Verifier Class
+## Add the Main Verifier Class
---

-Start by adding a class called, e.g. **VerifierMain.cs** to your project.
-The class needs to reference the following namespaces:
+Start by adding a class called, for example, **VerifierMain.cs** to your project.
+The class requires the following namespaces:

-* **Sdl.FileTypeSupport.Framework.NativeApi**
+- `Sdl.FileTypeSupport.Framework.NativeApi`
-* **Sdl.FileTypeSupport.Framework.BilingualApi**: Provides access to the functionality used for processing bilingual documents.
+- `Sdl.FileTypeSupport.Framework.BilingualApi` — Provides access to functionality for processing bilingual documents
-* **Sdl.FileTypeSupport.Framework.IntegrationApi**
+- `Sdl.FileTypeSupport.Framework.IntegrationApi`
-* **Sdl.Core.Settings**: Provides programmatic access to settings bundles
+- `Sdl.Core.Settings` — Provides programmatic access to settings bundles

-Moreover, your class needs to implement the following interfaces:
+Your class must implement these interfaces:

-* [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml): Provides the methods required for handling bilingual documents.
+- [IBilingualVerifier](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualVerifier.yml) — Provides methods for handling bilingual documents
-* [ISettingsAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ISettingsAware.yml): Provides the functionality for initializing the plug-in settings.
+- [ISettingsAware](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.ISettingsAware.yml) — Provides functionality for initializing plug-in settings

-Add the following boolean and string properties.
-These are the programmatic representation of the plug-in settings, which are set by the class that we implemented previously (see [Loading and Saving the Settings](loading_and_saving_the_settings_bil.md)):
+Add the following boolean and integer properties.
+These programmatically represent the plug-in settings, which are set by the class implemented previously (see [Loading and Saving the Settings](loading_and_saving_the_settings_bil.md)):

 # [C#](#tab/tabid-1)
 ```cs